CampusAI/CampusAI.github.io/_rl/lecture_6/lecture6.md

 ### Monte Carlo (MC) Policy Evaluation

+{% include end-row.html %}
+{% include start-row.html %}

 Use single-sample estimate of return of a particular state:

 \begin{equation}
 y_{i, t} = \hat V^{\pi} (s_t) \simeq \sum_{t^{\prime}=t}^T r(s_{t^{\prime}}, a_{t^{\prime}})
 \end{equation}

+{% include annotation.html %}
-**OBS:** If we approximate $V^{\pi}$ like this, isn't that the same as what we were doing in Eq. \ref{eq:basic_objective} ?
+If we approximate $V^{\pi}$ like this, isn't that the same as what we were doing in Eq. \ref{eq:basic_objective} ?
 Not if we use a value function approximator able to generalize which doesn't overfit (e.g. ANNs).
 It will average out similar states and generalize to unseen ones.
+{% include end-row.html %}
+{% include start-row.html %}

 ### Bootstrapped Estimate Evaluation